 My grandmother was an aquarelle artist.
-She taught me how to draw and paint with water colours.
+She taught me how to paint with water colours.

 As a child and then a teenager, I went to my grandmother every day after school.
 She would sit with me and help me speed through my homework so that we could paint together.
 Later, in the early 90s, I took evening classes in live drawing at the Academy of Brussels.